x

 Disclaimer: This post may contain affiliate links, meaning we get a small commission if you make a purchase through our links, at no cost to you.
 For more information, please visit our Disclaimer Page.

-Based on how things are set up, some customers wonder about the numbers of routers or modems they might be able to have in their spaces.
+Based on how things are set up, some customers wonder about the number of routers or modems they might be able to have in their spaces.
 We’ll discuss the possibilities of more than one router from Xfinity having a place inside a home or business, whether there might be any problems associated with that, and some other issues related to account logistics.

 Depositphotos_389316096_S Wireless router and a young person using mobile phone